 One of the biggest challenges faced by those applying for a role in industry after transitioning from the forces is translating previous experience.

 Commercial job applications often require you to define how you have demonstrated skills that weren’t emphasised in Defence.
 Although this might make you think you don’t have what’s needed, coming from a life in the forces provides individuals with a unique set of attributes to bring to any role.
 The only hurdle is finding the words to communicate this to civilians.

-To help get you started, here are five key reasons employers would want to hire ex-defence staff and questions to ask yourself when looking for supporting examples from your own experience.
-In general, ex-defence personnel are:
+To help get you started, here are five key reasons employers want to hire ex-Defence workers and questions to ask yourself when looking for supporting examples from your own experience.

 Can you think of a time when you needed to quickly adapt to a new situation?
 How did you go about it?

 Things change rapidly within the Defence space and in line with their role an individual can be asked to move locations, change projects or learn a new software with little notice.
 Out of necessity, this fosters skills such as flexibility, adapting to new situations and learning on the go.
 Employers can rely on ex-Defence personnel to pick up any new change and run with it.

 2. Outcome management